Experienced, Independent, Accountable

 ~ I am an independent nonprofit fundraising executive.
 This means I have my own, one-person firm and enjoy conducting most all work personally and by hand.

-Although it is sometimes assumed I am part of a larger company (because I accomplish so much more, with less), I am not affiliated with other consultants, consulting firm(s), or freelance fundraising professionals.
+Although it is sometimes assumed I am part of a larger company (because I accomplish so much more, and with less), I am not affiliated with other consultants, consulting firm(s), or freelance fundraising professionals.
 On occasion, I might suggest partnering with another individual or firm because of a special expertise (like bulk mailing services), but that decision is made on a case-by-case basis.

 Looking for a formal vita?
 Please refer to my SlideShare page.